paperless-ngx/paperless-ngx/docs/troubleshooting.md

 This can happen during heavy consumption when using polling.
 Paperless will handle it correctly and the file will still be consumed

+## Consumption fails with "Ghostscript PDF/A rendering failed"

+Newer versions of OCRmyPDF will fail if it encounters errors during processing.
+This is intentional as the output archive file may differ in unexpected or undesired ways from the original.
+As the logs indicate, if you encounter this error you can set `PAPERLESS_OCR_USER_ARGS: '{"continue_on_soft_render_error": true}'` to try to 'force' processing documents with this issue.